chrthomsen/pygrametl/docs/examples/testing.rst

 .. code-block:: console

     ...
-    ValueError: Ambiguous values for $1; genre(row 0, column 0 gid) is 1 and book(row 0, column 2 gid) is 2
+    AssertionError: Ambiguous values for $1; genre(row 0, column 0 gid) is 1 and book(row 0, column 2 gid) is 2
     ...
-    ValueError: Ambiguous values for $2; genre(row 1, column 0 gid) is 2 and book(row 1, column 2 gid) is 1
-    ...
-    ValueError: Ambiguous values for $2; genre(row 1, column 0 gid) is 2 and book(row 2, column 2 gid) is 1

-These error messages are excerpts from the output of a test case where ``genre`` and ``book`` had their IDs defined in different orders.
+This error message is an excerpt from the output of a test case where ``genre`` and ``book`` had their IDs defined in different orders.
 In this case, the foreign key constraints were satisfied although ``Nineteen Eighty-Four`` (wrongly) was referencing the genre ``comic``.
 Thus, variables can test parts of the